oracle-livelabs/analytics-ai/redbull-twitter-sentiment-analysis/6-deploy-the-demo-code-to-the-ci/deploy-the-demo-code-to-the-ci.md

 ## Introduction

-In pervious steps we have configured a Twitter developer account and a Compute Instance which will run our demo.
+In pervious steps we configured a Twitter developer account and a Compute Instance to run our demo.
 In the following steps, we will copy and configure the demo code on the Compute Instance.

 ### Objectives